heptarch/heptarch.github.io/drafts/tarkovsky.md

 	</div>
 	</figure>

-The Institute was like a scene from one of Tarkovsky's films, aclutter with his last effects---dried chrysanthemums, polyhedra in birch and argilite, etchings by
+The Institute was like a scene from one of Tarkovsky's films, cluttered as it was with his last effects---dried chrysanthemums, polyhedra in birch and argilite, etchings by
 Leonardo, letters to Antonioni and Bergman, his spectral polaroids---and could be found in odd places around the house, in